boofish/Silhouette-Misc/notes/mpu.md

   |- HAL_Driver
   |- Middlewares
     |- Third_Party
-      |- FreeRTOS      // this is the FreeRTOS code
+      |- FreeRTOS      // this is the FreeRTOS code (optional)
   |- Utilities
   |- src
      |- main.c          // this has the entry function